 What can you do?

 Set a reminder on your phone or laptop that buzzes every thirty minutes.
-Frequently taken small breaks tend to improve level of comfort, work performance, and significantly reduce the chances of musculoskeletal injuries.
-So weaving in a pattern of movement in your day to day work life is the key to a healthier life, e.g. walk to a printer, water fountain, stand for a meeting, take the stairs, walk around the floor, park a bit further away from the building each day.
+Frequently taken small breaks tend to improve the level of comfort, work performance, and significantly reduce the chances of musculoskeletal injuries.
+So weaving in a pattern of movement in your day to day work life is the key to a healthier life, e.g., walk to a printer, water fountain, stand for a meeting, take the stairs, walk around the floor, park a bit further away from the building each day.
 Taking these short-walking breaks helps in increasing the blood circulation and can counteract some of the problems triggered by sitting on the desk.

 In western countries, standing desks have come into fashion, where you stand and work.
 Notable companies like Hubspot, the global leader in Cloud-based CRM software, and Pharma major, Glaxo, have experimented with standing desks in their office.
 The trend is yet to catch up in India, and most of the employers we interacted with do not plan to introduce it soon.
 You could buy an elevated stand and covert your table into a standing desk; that’s a temporary arrangement and would not burn a big hole in your pocket.
 Building on this opportunity, Luke Leafgren, who completed his Ph.D. from Harvard University, raised over US $ 100k in a crowdfunding campaign to build a portable standing desk.
 It is called StandStand, and you can use it anywhere you work to transform a table or desk into a standing desk.